-$\dot{h} = (\alpha - \beta l) h$ $\dot{l} = (\delta h - \gamma) l$
+$$\dot{h} = (\alpha - \beta l) h$$ $$\dot{l} = (\delta h - \gamma) l$$

 Variable h refers to the size of the hare population, while variable α refers to the growth rate of the hare population (based on their consumption of plant life, which is assumed to be abundantly available in the environment).
-Variable l refers to the size of the lynx population, and variable δ refers to the growth rate of the lynx population (based on their consumption of the changing hares population).
-The natural death rate of lynx is denoted by variable γ , and the rate at which hare are killed by lynx is denoted by variable β .
-To display the changing population sizes of both the predator and the prey species simultaneously, a display system capable of visualizing at least two channels is required.
+Variable l refers to the size of the lynx population, and variable δ refers to the growth rate of the lynx population (based on their consumption of the changing hare population).
+The natural death rate of lynx is denoted by variable y, and the rate at which hare are killed by lynx is denoted by variable β .
+As it turns out, hare do, of course, not eat lynx, but an excessively large lynx population will overhunt the hare population, thereby depleting the lynx's food source, which, in turn leads to a decimation of the lynx population.

+To display the changing population sizes of both the predator and the prey species simultaneously, a visual display system capable of visualizing at least two channels is required.
 Set the coefficient potentiometers 1 through 6 to the values shown in the patch diagram on the right.
-Set THAT to OP mode and your display system to "roll mode."
+Set THAT to OP mode and your visual display system to "roll mode."
 To explore the dynamics of both interacting populations further, change the settings of coefficient potentiometers 1 through 6 interactively as the patch runs.
 If possible, also try visualizing the output in x/y mode on your display system.
+The result is a so-called phase-space plot for the modeled predator prey relationship.
 This patch can be used to model competitive relationships beyond ecological systems, for example in economic systems and communicable diseases.